» Browse through a more expanded set of Andrews Facts (pdf)

 History Snapshot: Founded in 1874 in Battle Creek, Mich.
 Moved to Berrien Springs in 1901 on 16 boxcars.
 Name changed to Emmanuel Missionary College.
 EMC was renamed Andrews University in 1960, in honor of John Nevins Andrews, the church's first overseas missionary.

 International Population: 885 students representing 98 countries.
-Fourth in the nation for racial diversity and ninth highest ranked university for percentage of international students (compared to other national universities, according to U.S. News & World Report 2013).
+Tied for second in the nation for campus ethnic diversity and tied for seventh in highest percentage of international students (compared to other national universities, according to U.S. News & World Report 2015).

 Andrews University co-sponsors Adventist Colleges Abroad, a program in which qualified students study overseas while completing requirements for graduation at Andrews.
-This language and cultural immersion is available in eight locations: Argentina, Austria, Brazil, England, France, Italy, Singapore, and Spain.
+This language and cultural immersion is available in ten locations: Argentina, Austria, Brazil, England, France, Greece, Singapore, Spain, Taiwan and Italy..

 The University is made up of eight schools and colleges.
 Post-baccalaureate degrees are supervised by the School of Graduate Studies & Research, and off-campus/online programs are coordinated through the School of Distance Education.